 Andrew J. Fuga

-Andrew J. Fuga is a Member of the firm and is based in its Philadelphia office, and the Chairperson of the Construction Law practice Group.
+Andrew J. Fuga is a Member of the firm in its Philadelphia office, and the Chairperson of the Construction Law practice Group.

 Mr. Fuga primarily defends clients in actions arising from professional and general liability.
 These include professional liability claims against architects, engineers, and other design professionals, alleging damages for delay, design defects, property damage, and personal injuries.
 Mr. Fuga also defends construction industry clients, oil and gas industry clients, hospitals, universities, retail companies, and other non-profit corporations against a wide range of personal injury claims, including those for catastrophic loss.
 Additionally, Mr. Fuga counsels his clients with respect to their contracts and insurance policies.

 As part of his alternative dispute resolution practice, Mr. Fuga serves as a court appointed arbitrator for the Montgomery County Court of Common Pleas, and Judge Pro Tem for the Philadelphia County Court of Common Pleas.